 - Apples.
-(I like Gala and Fuji)
+(I prefer Gala and Fuji)

-- A saucepan – preferably nonstick, so you don’t have to worry about sticking
+- A saucepan – preferably nonstick, so you don’t have to worry about sticking.

 - A potato masher or similar tool for mashing the apples (if your masher doesn’t have holes, you can use the bottom of a glass instead)